April 29, 2025

 Image of Descript user exporting Audio from a video file

-Descript is all-in-one audio and video editing software that lets you extract audio from video files.
+Descript is all-in-one audio and video editing software that lets you extract audio from video files with just a few clicks.
 Simply download the Mac or Windows version, import your video file, and choose the audio file under Export.
+The extracted audio maintains high quality and can be saved in various formats including MP3, WAV, and M4A.

-Aside from helping you split audio from video, Descript offers a bunch of magical features designed to speed up the video editing process, including:
+Aside from helping you extract audio from video, Descript offers a bunch of magical features designed to speed up the video editing process, including automatic transcription, filler word removal, and the ability to edit your audio by editing text—perfect for creating podcasts or repurposing video content:

 2. Wondershare